 Mathematics is among the critical subjects of study; however, most students find it challenging, and to others, it’s boring.
 However, with the right teaching and preparation, it can be the simplest subject to pass since the examiner’s opinions are not based on subjective opinions like in other subjects.
-Anyone can excel in Math; all you need is commitment and hard work.
+Anyone can excel in Math; all you need is commitment and hard work or an online course to help, such as the ones shown at OnlineCourseRank.
 Below are tips that could help you pass you’re in maths.
 These are tips that have been tried and proven as effective

 1. Avoid Negative Attitude About Math